Our proposed merger with Australian Mutual Bank

 Two staff members are sitting happy over the proposed merger.

-Creating a stronger bank
+Creating an even stronger bank

 As a Merged Bank, we’ll remain committed to supporting the industries and communities that support us, through sponsorships, scholarships and other community partnerships.
+In bringing our two trusted banks together, we’ll create one of Australia’s largest member-owned banks with $13.4 billion in total assets, approximately 280,000 members, 750 employees and an expanded branch footprint.

 Our commitments for the proposed merger